Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####editInput(...)

-[<span class="ret boo"></span>](intro#types)&nbsp; Modify an existing input.
+[<span class="ret boo"></span>](intro#types)&nbsp;Modify an existing input.
 The only parameter that is required is the index.
 The rest are optional, and not using them will cause the edited input's element to remain.
 Indexes start at 0.
 The first input on any given Object has an index of 0, the next input on it has an index of 1, etc. Each Object has its own indexes.

 !!!info "editInput(parameters)"
 	*All fields besides `index` are optional.
 If not used, the element will default to the element's current setting.*